 New systemic treatments have improved the therapeutic landscape for patients with metastatic gastroenteropancreatic neuroendocrine tumors (GEP-NETs).
 While drugs such as everolimus, sunitinib, temozolomide and 177Lutetium-dotatate are appropriate for patients with widespread disease progression, local treatment approaches may be more appropriate for patients with unifocal progression.
 Surgical resection, radiofrequency ablation (RFA), hepatic arterial embolization (HAE) or radiation, can control discrete sites of progression, allowing patients to continue their existing therapy and sparing them toxicities of a new systemic treatment.
 We identified 69 patients with metastatic GEP-NETs who underwent a local treatment for focal progression in the setting of widespread metastases.
 Twenty-six percent underwent resection, 27% RFA, 23% external beam radiation and 23% selective HAE.
 With a median follow-up of 25 months, 42 (61%) patients subsequently progressed to the point of requiring additional intervention (12 locoregional, 30 systemic) for disease control.
 Median time to new systemic treatment was 32 months (95% CI, 16.5–47.5 months).
 Median time to any additional intervention was 19 months (95% CI, 8.7–25.3 months).
 Control of local sites of progression enabled the majority of patients to remain on their existing systemic treatment and avoid potential toxicities associated with salvage systemic therapy.

+We conducted a retrospective/prospective worldwide study on patients with neuroendocrine neoplasms (NENs) and a molecularly proven SARS-CoV-2 positivity.
 Preliminary results regarding 85 patients of the INTENSIVE study have been published in 2021.
-Now we are reporting the 2-year analysis.
-We conducted a retrospective/prospective worldwide study on patients with neuroendocrine neoplasms (NENs) and a molecularly proven SARS-CoV-2 positivity.
-Here we are reporting data from consecutive patients enrolled between June 01, 2020, and May 31, 2022.
+Now we are reporting the 2-year analysis.Here, we are reporting data from consecutive patients enrolled between 1 June 2020, and 31 May 2022.
 Among the 118 contacted centers, 25 were active to enroll and 19 actively recruiting at the time of data cut-off for a total of 280 patients enrolled.
-SARS-CoV-2 positivity occurred in 47.5% of patients in 2020, 35.1% in 2021 and 17.4% in 2022.
-Median age at COVID-19 diagnosis was 60 years.
-Well differentiated tumors, non-functioning, metastatic stage and gastroenteropancreatic (GEP) primary site represented most of NENs.
+SARS-CoV-2 positivity occurred in 47.5% of patients in 2020, 35.1% in 2021, and 17.4% in 2022.
+The median age for COVID-19 diagnosis was 60 years.
+Well-differentiated tumors, non-functioning, metastatic stage, and gastroenteropancreatic (GEP) primary sites represented most of the NENs.
 COVID-19-related pneumonia occurred in 22.8% of the total, with 61.3% of them requiring hospitalization; 11 patients (3.9%) needed sub-intensive or intensive care unit therapies and 14 patients died (5%), in 11 cases (3.9%) directly related to COVID-19.
-Thoracic and other NEN primary site were associated with hospitalization for COVID-19 and with sub-intensive or intensive care.
-A significant decrease in both hospitalization and pneumonia occurred in 2022 versus 2020.
-In our largest series of NEN patients with COVID-19, the NEN population is similar to the general population regardless of COVID-19.
+Diabetes mellitus and age at COVID-19 diagnosis > 70 years were significantly associated with COVID-19 mortality, whereas thoracic primary site with COVID-19 morbidity.
+A significant decrease in both hospitalization and pneumonia occurred in 2022 vs 2020.
+In our largest series of NEN patients with COVID-19, the NEN population is similar to the general population of patients with NEN regardless of COVID-19.
 However, older age, non-GEP primary sites and diabetes mellitus should be carefully considered for increased COVID-19 morbidity and mortality.
-Relevant information could be derived by integrating our results with NENs patients included in other cancer patients and COVID-19 registries.
+Relevant information could be derived by integrating our results with NENs patients included in other cancer patients with COVID-19 registries.